vg-json-data/sm-json-data/logicalRequirements.md

 __Additional considerations__

 * A `canShineCharge` object implicitly requires the Speed Booster.
 Energy requirements for the shinespark (if applicable) are specified separately using a `shinespark` object.
+A `canShineCharge` requirement causes a flash suit to be lost.

 #### getBlueSpeed object